NYU-RTS/rts-docs/docs/hpc/02_connecting_to_hpc/01_connecting_to_hpc.md

 Someone could be eavesdropping on you right now (man-in-the-middle attack)!
 It is also possible that a host key has just been changed.
 ```
 Do not be alarmed - this is an issue that occurs because the Greene and Torch clusters have multiple login nodes.
 For instance, `greene.hpc.nyu.edu` resolves to one of three possible login nodes (`log-1`, `log-2`, and `log-3`).

-:::tip
 The configuration directive `StrictHostKeyChecking no` referenced in the recommended config above will prevent this error.
+Ensure that you have not missed adding it.
 :::

 :::info SSH Timeout errors